Linear orders on chainable continua

 This means that $x >_{\U_1}^{(I_i,f_i)_{i=1}^{\infty}} y$ and $x <_{\U_2}^{(I_i,f_i)_{i=1}^{\infty}} y$.
 Therefore, the orders $\leq_{\U_1}^{(I_i,f_i)_{i=1}^{\infty}}$ and $\leq_{\U_2}^{(I_i,f_i)_{i=1}^{\infty}}$ are distinct.

-We have thus shown that there are at least as many distinct ultrafilter orders on the inverse limit homeomorphic to the Knaster continuum as there are non-principal ultrafilters on $\N$.
-We know that there are $2^{\mathfrak{c}}$ non-principal ultrafilters on $\N$ \cite[Theorem 7.6]{jech}.

-We have thus shown that there are $2^{\mathfrak{c}}$ distinct ultrafilter orders (in the sense of Definition \ref{inv_lim}) on the inverse limit homeomorphic to the Knaster continuum.
-From Theorem \ref{transfer}, we conclude that on the Knaster continuum there exist $2^{\mathfrak{c}}$ different ultrafilter orders (in the sense of Definition \ref{seq_of_chains}).
+We have thus shown that there are at least as many distinct limit-ultrafilter orders on $\varprojlim (I_i,f_i)_{i=1}^{\infty}$ as there are non-principal ultrafilters on $\N$.
+By \cite[Theorem 7.6]{jech} we know that there are $2^{\mathfrak{c}}$ such ultrafilters, so this proves that there are $2^{\mathfrak{c}}$ distinct limit-ultrafilter orders on $\varprojlim (I_i,f_i)_{i=1}^{\infty}$.
+From Theorem \ref{transfer}, we conclude that there exist $2^{\mathfrak{c}}$ different ultrafilter orders on the Knaster continuum.
 Finally, let us note that there are no more than $2^{\mathfrak{c}}$ different orders, because every ultrafilter order is a relation on the Knaster continuum, and on a set of the cardinality $\mathfrak{c}$ there are exactly $2^{\mathfrak{c}}$ relations.